NordicSoft/landing_page_jekyll/_i18n/en/_pages/services.md

       </div>
       <div class="step-description">
         <p>
-          Bringing design and frameworks to life by flawlessly deploying advanced technologies and providing sustained support.
+          Being passionate about the latest technologies, we bring ideas to life by flawlessly creating and supporting advanced and memorable web experiences
         </p>
       </div>
       <div class="steps">